dunarel/dunphd-thesis/Chapter3/Supplementary/qfunc-cluster-simul/README.md

 The original binary Linux executable used, compiled with g++ 4.4 is [bin/q_funcb](bin/q_funcb).

-The simul_ruby/lib folder contains the Ruby scripts used for the simulations.

-Active Record migration scripts are provided to recreate the database structures supporting the simulations.
-They are found in the [migrate](migrate) folder.

 ### Other qfunc-cluster-simul selected contents:

   * [admin/](admin/) - Cluster task control
-  * [lib/](lib/) - Source code used for simulations
+  * [lib/](lib/) - Source code used for performing simulations
-  * [migrate/](migrate/) - Active Record Migrations to create the database.
+  * [migrate/](migrate/) - Active Record Migrations to create the database structures supporting the simulations.